 \section{First Bott--Chern class of lcK non-Vaisman manifolds}

-In this section, we focus on three explicit classes of lcK manifolds and compute their first Bott--Chern class.
-Some well known classes of manifolds carrying lcK metrics in higher dimensions are Oeljeklaus--Toma (OT) manifolds, Hopf manifolds and Kato manifolds.
+In this section, we go through all the known classes of lcK manifolds and compute their first Bott--Chern class.
+Other than Inoue, Hopf, and Kato surfaces, the known classes of manifolds carrying lcK metrics in higher dimensions are Oeljeklaus--Toma (OT) manifolds, Hopf manifolds and Kato manifolds.
 It is well known that OT and Hopf manifolds have vanishing first Chern class.
 We shall see that the refined Bott--Chern class is however non-zero.
-For the Kato case, we restrict to \textit{Kato toric manifolds}, that are a special subclass associated to toric geometry (see \cite{iopr} for more details), and Kato surfaces.
-We thus prove that also their first Bott--Chern class does not vanishes.
-All these examples give more evidence towards the possibility that compact lcK Calabi--Yau manifolds are actually Vaisman.
+For the Kato manifolds, we prove that the first Chern class is not vanishing and a more precise characterization of the first Bott--Chern class is possible when restricting to \textit{toric Kato manifolds}.
+We also prove the non-vanishing of the first Bott--Chern class of blown-up manifolds and modifications in general as this is a constructing method for lcK manifolds.
+Finally, we prove the same for lcK with potential non-Vaisman manifolds.
+We gather these results in the following statement, whose proof is divided family by family in dedicated subsections. \begin{theo*}[Theorem \ref{thm B}] All the known lcK non-Vaisman manifolds have non-vanishing first Bott--Chern class.
+In detail, if $X$ is a \begin{itemize} \item lcK Inoue surface of type $\mathcal{S}^+$, then $c_1^{BC}(X)<0$. \item OT manifold of type $(s,1)$, then $c_1^{BC}(X)<0$. \item primary Hopf manifold, then $c_1^{BC}(X) \neq 0$ and it contains a positive $(1,1)$-current.
+If it is diagonal, then $c_1^{BC}(X) > 0$. \item Kato manifold, then $c_1(X) \neq 0$.
+In particular, $c_1^{BC}(X)\neq0$, and if $X$ is a toric Kato manifold, $c_1^{BC}(X)$ contains a positive $(1,1)$-current. \item compact lcK with potential non-Vaisman manifold with $\dim_\C X\geq3$, then $c_1^{BC}(X)\neq0$, and the statement is also true for surfaces if the GSS conjecture holds. \item modification of a smooth manifold, then $c_1^{BC}(X)\neq0$. \end{itemize} \end{theo*}